giftedoddd/Java101/README.md

 # Java 101

-This repository contains my assignments and projects for university.
+This repository contains my assignments and projects for my Java course at university.

 ## Table of Contents